 The Trust would like to record its support for the overall approach and priorities of the Broads Local Plan.
+Summary of response:

 Support for the overall approach and priorities of the Broads Local Plan.

 Para Page Rep Number: Legally/Procedurally compliant?
 Sound?
 Element of soundness: - - 101 - - -